Serving Clients Injured by Intoxicated Drivers throughout the state of New Jersey

 The goal of any personal injury lawsuit is to recover compensation for the injured party’s medical expenses, lost wages if they are unable to work (either temporarily or permanently), and for their emotional and physical pain and suffering.

 In order to be successful, your drunk driving injury lawsuit must be able to prove that the driver who caused the accident acted recklessly or negligently, and that these actions were what directly lead to the accident and your subsequent injuries.

 In the case of an intoxicated driver, proving negligence can be much easier than in many other personal injury cases.
 Police reports, or even a DUI/DWI conviction can often be sufficient in proving that this driver acted negligently and recklessly by driving while intoxicated.
 Your Essex County intoxicated driving injury lawyer can help you gather this evidence, and use it to secure you the compensation you need and deserve for your injuries.

 Contact a New Jersey Drunk Driving Injury Attorney Today

 At The Law Office of Fredson Statmore Bitterman, our attorneys have over 50 years of experience helping clients to successfully resolve all types of personal injury claims including drunk driving injury claims throughout the state of New Jersey.

 Led by a New Jersey Supreme Court Certified Civil Trial Attorney, our personal injury team features members nominated to the Super Lawyers list as it relates to personal injury law, and is committed to giving each client personal, effective, and compassionate legal counsel.
 With multiple million dollar verdicts, and favorable New Jersey Supreme Court verdicts, our track record of success speaks for itself.

-To speak with our personal injury team today in a free and confidential consultation regarding your drunk driving injury claim or a potential dram shop case, please contact us online or through our Clifton, NJ office at (973) 777-8600.
+To speak with our personal injury team today in a free and confidential consultation regarding your drunk driving injury claim or a potential dram shop case, please contact us online or through our Bloomfield, NJ office at (973) 777-8600.